 Have you ever thought of deploying or restoring Windows 7/8/10 system image to different hardware?
 A system image is usually used to bring a faulty computer back to normal state, but in some cases, you may want to use it on another computer:

-◆ If your computer breaks down all of a sudden, and you’ve never backed up the operating system on it, then you may want to create system image on a working PC and use it to recover the faulty one, which means to restore Windows 7 to different hardware.
+◆ If your computer breaks down all of a sudden, and you’ve never backed up the operating system on it, then you may want to create system image on a working PC and use it to recover the faulty one, which means restoring Windows 7 to different hardware.

-◆ As the machine ages naturally and the technology evolves rapidly, you’ll eventually want to replace the hardware or the computer.
-But reinstalling Windows seems like a hassle especially when you’ve configured the system settings on old computer to a satisfactory state.
+◆ As the machine ages naturally and the technology evolves rapidly, you may want to replace the hardware or the PC for better performance.
+But reinstalling OS seems like a hassle especially when you’ve configured the old settings to a satisfactory state.
 If only you could deploy windows 7 system image to new hardware directly.

-◆ Another possible situation is, you are the administrator of a newly established cybercafé or a company.
-There are multiple computers to manage and you don’t feel like to install them machine-by-machine.
+◆ Another possible situation is, you are the administrator of a newly established cybercafé or a company, there are multiple computers to manage, but you don’t feel like installing them machine-by-machine.
 What a relief it will be if you can deploy Windows system image to these computers with different hardware.